All questions answered

 Will I experience luminance loss on the screen?

-Luminance loss is purely LED panel design dependent, but it won't typically cause the screen output to get visibly dimmer.
+As more slices are added, it does drop the driver efficiency somewhat.
+This is LED panel design-dependent, but it won't typically cause the screen output to get visibly dimmer.

 Which LED panels are supported with GhostFrame